 - Sioux Lookout First Nations Health Authority

 We acknowledge the importance of Indigenous ways of knowing, doing, and being in responding to the COVID-19 outbreak.
 In addition to general information on COVID-19 and Mental Health, Indigenous people may be interested in culturally-relevant resources on promoting well-being throughout this difficult time.
-These are a few of the many resources that have been created by and for Indigenous people in this area.

 First Nation Communities